 - Impact of National Health Reform and State-Based Exchanges on the Level of Competition in the Nongroup Market.
 The Robert Wood Johnson Foundation, June 2013.
 The report is available for download in PDF form here.

 - Bills target insurance, health care.
 The Concord Monitor, October 2013.

 - Turns Out Obamacare Is Going to Limit Your Choices.
 Bloomberg News, September 2013.

-Authors: This material was researched and compiled by Ashley Noble, Research Analyst with the Health Program in Denver.
+Author: This material was researched and compiled by Ashley Noble, NCSL Policy Associate with the Health Program in Denver.